Zhang-lab/ATAC-seq_QC_analysis/documents/Documentation.md

 > Calculate the RPKM for those kept regions

-## II, Output results
+## II, Output results in folder called "Processed_${file}"
-1, There would be 2 files ended with "report.txt" and "json" that record all related QC information inside.
-2, For every single results in detail, please go to the folder "result_collection".
+1, QC_${file}.json: record QC information and ENCODE data results (by pipe version v3.1)
+2, QC_pipe_processing.log: store the status of each step, and warning messages if any
+3, QC_data_collection_${file}.result: this table is inside the QC data collection folder, it's a one line table with same information as the json file but easier to collect in batch for review on server
+4, Single output: for each step, the intermediate files are kept

 ## III, Data Processing